bunkerity/bunkerweb/docs/troubleshooting.md

 ## Permissions

 Don't forget that BunkerWeb runs as an unprivileged user for obvious security reasons.
-Double-check the permissions of files and folders used by BunkerWeb especially if you use custom configurations (more info [here](/1.4/quickstart-guide/#custom-configurations)).
+Double-check the permissions of files and folders used by BunkerWeb, especially if you use custom configurations (more info [here](/1.4/quickstart-guide/#custom-configurations)).
 You will need to set at least **RW** rights on files and **_RWX_** on folders.

 ## ModSecurity

 The default BunkerWeb configuration of ModSecurity is to load the Core Rule Set in anomaly scoring mode with a paranoia level (PL) of 1 :

 - Each matched rule will increase an anomaly score (so many rules can match a single request)
-- PL1 include rules with fewer chances of false positives (but less security than PL4)
+- PL1 includes rules with fewer chances of false positives (but less security than PL4)
 - the default threshold for anomaly score is 5 for requests and 4 for responses

 Let's take the following logs as an example of ModSecurity detection using default configuration (formatted for better readability) :